How to successfully transition to an Electronic Lab Notebook

 - Make a list of criteria to narrow down search and focus on your must haves (e.g. price below 10.000€/year/10users)

 - Use Must have criteria to select some ELNs for in depth testing

 - Assemble your testing team.
 Make sure the testing team members come from different teams, enjoy working digital and have good time management skills.

 - Initiate test trial

 - IT (e.g., cloud vs. on-premise, security features, backups, migration, maintenance effort)

 - Regulatory compliance (e.g., electronic signatures, audit trail, validation)

 - ELN features (e.g., office integration, search function, templates, supported data formats)

 Rate the criteria according to importance.
 It is important to involve decision makers, and find consensus.
 Then, compare ELNs using your criteria (who’s best in most important criteria, according to your decision matrix).
 Also, include the status quo in the comparison (e.g. paper lab book + office).

-Image description: 1) lock of data/document 2) Internal Links/Cross-references (Documents, SOPs, Samples…) 3) (e.g., filtering, tracking) 4) Easy transition from current system – Effort & Transfer 5) Easy import of tables\diagrams\picture\… 6) Export and Print of documents (sharing) 7) right management (read/write) 8) (samples, ordering, barcodes, tracking) 9) Organization can be mapped onto ELN structure 10) Weighting: 10 (highest) – 1 (lowest)
+Image legend & explanation of criteria: 1) lock of data/document 2) Internal Links/Cross-references (Documents, SOPs, Samples…) 3) (e.g., filtering, tracking) 4) Easy transition from current system – Effort & Transfer 5) Easy import of tables\diagrams\picture\… 6) Export and Print of documents (sharing) 7) right management (read/write) 8) (samples, ordering, barcodes, tracking) 9) Organization can be mapped onto ELN structure 10) Weighting: 10 (highest) – 1 (lowest)